 Air Lubrication Systems (ALS) offer significant fuel savings, providing payback in just over 3 years assuming that a passive system is installed, as summarized in Table 1.
 Currently available systems deliver between 3% and 7% net, contingent on vessel type and operating conditions.
 Net performance is significantly reduced for these systems due to the high energy demand of their industrial compressors which deliver the air to reduce drag.
-It is considered that ALS has the potential to deliver significantly better results than is currently being achieved and that 10% reduction in GHG emissions is possible with a passive, low energy demand, system.
+It is considered that ALS has the potential to deliver significantly better results than is currently being achieved and that 10% reduction in GHG emissions is possible with a passive, low energy demand, system and offers significant fuel savings over a 10-year period, resulting in a net ROI of IIR 28%.